Helping Colours of Redbridge Find Their Creative Voice

 Peace .
 Creativity .
 Pride .

-• Participants reconnected to their inner creativity and confidence to share their stories whilst improving their wellbeing.
+Participants reconnected to their inner creativity and confidence to share their stories and improve their wellbeing.
+Many participants left with the desire to write more.

 Contact me to discuss your bespoke art wellbeing programme